cloriszhangg/cfm-roboadvisor/README.md

 7. Generate Final Portfolio

 Each step of our strategy explains more in depth on how each measure is used to create a safe portfolio.

+## Final Discussion

+In summary, the three measures we used to build our safe portfolio with the maximum number of stocks possible are **beta**, which is a measurement of systematic risk, **standard deviation**, which is a measurement of the total risk of our portfolio’s expected return, and **correlation**, which is a measurement of how closely the returns of each security are related to each other.
+Although these three measures can provide us with a good indication of our total portfolio risk, there are some **limitations** to each of these methods of determining portfolio risk.
+For instance, beta is calculated based on historical data, so it is harder to predict how a stock will perform in the future since volatile stocks can fluctuate significantly over the years.
+However, these three measures of risk are more effective when used together to determine the safest portfolio that can be generated from the list of tickers given.